NNS-Development/documentation-generator/README.md

 # documentation generator for python (for now)
 this is an automatic documentation generator using generative ai made in python.
-this should not be usediin production-ready apps. it is not a replacement for actual humans.
+this should not be used in production-ready apps. it is not a replacement for actual humans.

 ## IMPORTANT NOTES
 this CAN use a HUGE amount of tokens if your codebase is big.
 PLEASE PLEASE DO NOT use this on actual projects.